ramdonti/learning-library/data-management-library/wsfc-sql-server/setup-witness-wsfc/setup-witness-wsfc.md

 1. RDP to the Bastion host server using the username **opc** and password.
 From the Bastion host, open the Remote Desktop and connect to the witness server using the private IP Address.

-2. Create a folder name as a Witness and share the folder for read and write, and then click on Share folder
+2. Create a folder name as a Witness and share the folder for read and write, and then click on Share folder.

   ![Windows Share folder](./images/windows-sharefolder.png "Windows Share folder")